Flooring fitters in Tooting — carpet, LVT, laminate and engineered wood supply and fit across SW17 postcodes

 Variable subfloor with commercial conversion history near the Broadway

-The streets around Tooting Broadway — Longmead Road, Franciscan Road, Garratt Lane SW17 — mix Victorian terraces with post-war rebuilding and properties that have had commercial use.
+The streets around Tooting Broadway — Longmead Road, Franciscan Road, Garratt Lane SW17 — mix Victorian terraces with post-war rebuilding and properties that have had commercial use at ground level.
 Victorian survivors in this area have suspended timber of variable condition.
 Post-war rebuilds are on solid concrete.
-Properties near the Broadway with a history of commercial use at ground level — shops, restaurants, offices — may have concrete introduced in ground floors from that period.
+Properties near the Broadway with a history of commercial use — shops, restaurants, offices — may have concrete introduced in ground floors from that period.
 The mixed nature of the stock near Tooting Broadway means we cannot make assumptions about subfloor type from the street view; a thorough survey at the home visit is essential before pricing any job in this sub-area.
-We cover all property types without call-out charge and survey at no cost to you.
+We cover all property types without call-out charge and survey at no cost.

 Yes — we cover the full SW17 postcode including Tooting Bec, Tooting Broadway, Furzedown, Graveney and all surrounding areas.
 No call-out charge and free home visits including evenings and weekends.

 In most cases yes.
-Tooting Bec's Victorian terraces frequently have deal boards in good condition where carpet has protected them.
+Tooting Bec's Victorian terraces have deal board subfloors frequently in good condition where original carpet has protected them.
 We survey, re-nail any movement, add ply and fit over the top.
 More cost-effective than concrete and preserves the original floor.

 Mixed subfloor situations — suspended timber in the original house, concrete in the extension — are very common in Tooting.
 We survey both zones, price the preparation for each, and manage the height difference at the threshold.
 All preparation is included in the fixed price.